adamkewley/jobson/jobson-docs/src/main/jekyll/index.md

 4. *Maybe* produces output files as a side-effect

-Because of this approach, Jobson is able to execute any application, written in any langugage, in parallel, with operating-system-level sandboxing (from failures, memory leaks, etc.).
+With this approach, Jobson is able to execute any application, written in any langugage, with operating-system-level sandboxing (from failures, memory leaks, etc.).

 ### HTTP/Websocket API